Flavonoids: That Thing You Didn’t Know About Cannabis

 Get ready for the next big thing in cannabis chemovars: flavonoids.
-Flavonoids are another class of chemical found in cannabis.
+Flavonoids are another class of chemical appearing in cannabis.
 They’re responsible for the plant’s pigments: green, purple, or blue.
-Roughly 20 types of flavonoids have been detected in cannabis, and they comprise about 10 percent of the plant’s total biochemical output.
-Over 6,000 flavonoids exist in nature, primarily plants and fungi.
+Scientists ahve already discovered roughly 20 types of flavonoid in cannabis; and they comprise about 10 percent of the plant’s total biochemical output.
+Over 6,000 flavonoids exist in nature, primarily in plants and fungi.

 Additionally, science has long established the health benefits offered by flavonoids.
-The benefits studied so far largely focus on orally ingesting flavonoids (think: edibles); whether these same benefits carry through inhalation (smoke) hasn’t been thoroughly investigated.
+The benefits studied so far largely focus on orally ingesting flavonoids (think: edibles); we don’t know yet if these same benefits carry through inhalation (smoking).

 Now, before we go any further, know that the science of flavonoids in cannabis is still in its infancy.
 Restrictive scheduling for cannabis has obstructed research efforts, but as legalization continues to sweep the world, we’ll slowly achieve a better understanding of what’s going on here.

 But, for now, here are some potential health benefits from our favorite flower’s flavonoids.